 Jung was so excited by this hallucination, in which the patient imagined that a large phallus hung from the sun moving back and forth created the wind, because it seemed remarkably similar to a ritual enacted in the pre-Christian Mithraic liturgies.
 But Noll shows how Jung later lied about the details of this case, claiming that the patient could have had no access to information about Mithraic rituals, in an attempt to use it to ‘prove’ the existence of the collective unconscious.

 But the philosophies of East and West occult religions had anyway been disseminated for years by pamphlets and books that could be bought at newspaper kiosks.
-Neo-paganism anyone?
+Fancy a bit of Neo-paganism?
 Hellenistic mystery cults?
 Zoroastrianism?
 Gnosticism?
 Hermeticism?
 Alchemy?
 Swedenborgianism?
 Spiritualism?
 Vegetarianism?
 Hinduism?
 Or perhaps a nice well-matured bit of Neo-Platonism?
 Jung’s whole analytical psychology cult was pieced together out of precisely this roll-call of despair; a pick ‘n’ mix of hysterical symptoms.

 Noll’s case study is slightly more sympathetic to Jung (or at least non-judgemental) than I make out in this condensed version of his arguments (full disclosure: I’m an incurable Freudian).
 But I would imagine that after reading it, most people would find it difficult not to conclude that if Carl Gustav were alive today he’d be living in L.A., scanning the horizon for flying saucers, writing astrology columns for the National Enquirer, and selling Solar-Phallus key fobs on his website.

 And still muttering about that old bearded Jewish guy with the cigar whom he worshipped once but turned out to have just one thing on his mind.